szpejarka/AscomAlpacaArduino/README.md

 - **Declination (Dec)**: Controls the north-south movement, allowing adjustment of the telescope’s vertical position relative to the celestial equator.

 Microstepping for both RA and Dec axes is achieved through the use of stepper motors driven by microstepping drivers.
-The ESP32 controller manages these microsteps via interrupt routines, ensuring accurate and timely control for each step.
+The ESP32 controller manages these microsteps via low level **interrupt routines**, ensuring accurate and timely control for each step.
 This level of control is essential for long-exposure astrophotography, where even minor tracking inaccuracies can lead to blurring in the final image.

 ### Current Implementation of Alpaca REST API